upf-gti/CGFrameworkStudent/README.md

 sudo apt install -y libglu1-mesa-dev freeglut3-dev mesa-common-dev
 ```

-Once you have all required software go to the project folder and run this on a Linux terminal:
+Once you have all required open a Linux Terminal, go to the project folder and do this steps:
 ```console
 mkdir build && cd build
 cmake ..